 - Differentiate rubric criteria by rank if conducting an open rank search

-Submit rubric to Office of Inclusive Excellence
+Submit rubric to the Office of Inclusive Excellence

-Clarify which application materials will be requested in the job ad
+Specify which application materials will be requested in the job ad

 - Ensure application materials reflect dimensions evaluated in the rubric